Designations Congruent with Things: Chapter 23

 Newt double snaps again.

-“Fine,” Hermann replies, in dignified defeat, “you may implant me with an RFID chip.
+“Fine,” Hermann replies with dignified defeat, “you may implant me with an RFID chip.
 Later.
-Not tonight.
-He resumes his attempt to fix Newt’s hair, an exercise that has about as much promise as a military campaign launched into a Siberian winter.
+Not tonight.”
+Hermann resumes his attempt to fix Newt’s hair, an exercise that has about as much promise as a military campaign launched into a Siberian winter.

-“You are making the right choice,” Newt says, shutting his eyes.
+“You’re making the right choice.”
+Newt shuts his eyes.

-“Do you have any intention of getting off the floor at any point in the near future?
+“Do you have any intention of getting off the floor in the near future?”
 Hermann asks.

 Hermann sighs.

 “You’re so great,” Newt says, eyes closed, head tipped back, his core temperature increasing by the second.
 “Really terrible, but also great.
 Sui generis.
-They’re never going to let me do that.”
+They’ll never let me do that.”

-“Probably not, no,” Hermann says.
-“But the odds are not zero.
-You are extremely well known.
+“Probably not, no,” Hermann says, “but the odds are not zero.
+You’re extremely well-known.
 You may be able to use this as leverage to avoid a talk entirely.”

 “I’ve never heard of anyone who was such an academic prima donna that they refused to give a job talk,” Newt says.